-The home value calculator is a handy device that finds your homes value on a given date using the Case-Shiller Index.
+The home value calculator is a handy device that finds the value of your home on a given date using the Case-Shiller Index.
 You can use this home value estimator if you know either the property's purchase price or its assessed value from another date.
-Therefore, if you've ever asked yourself the question, "What is the value of my home?", this home value estimator is the right place for you to find out the answer.
+Therefore, if you've ever asked yourself, "What is the value of my home?" this home value estimator is the right place to find out the answer.

-If you are considering taking out a loan to to purchase a house, you may find our mortgage calculator helpful in the decision making.
-The home improvement loan calculator is a good tool to evaluate your repayment schedule if you're taking out a loan to rehabilitate a property.
+If you are considering taking out a loan to purchase a house, you may find our mortgage calculator helpful in the decision-making process.
+The home improvement loan calculator is an excellent tool to evaluate your repayment schedule if you're taking out a loan to rehabilitate a property.

 What is the value of my home?

-Since there are many factors that influence the price of your home, estimating home value is always challenging.
+Since many factors influence the price of your home, estimating home value is always challenging.
 The most determinative factor is probably the state of the economy (demand-side), but, for example, the available housing supply also strongly affects house prices.
 The following list includes the most relevant factors:

 - Economic growth: The available income in the economy determines the demand for housing.
 When an economy is booming, incomes rise, and people can afford better homes.
-The more buyers there are in the market, the more prices are pushed up.
+The more buyers there are in the market, the more prices rise.

 - Unemployment rate: The more jobless people there are, the fewer buyers there are on the housing market;

 - Interest rate: Interest rates on mortgages affect the cost of borrowing by altering the monthly mortgage payments covered in our mortgage payoff calculator;

-- Mortgage availability: The main driving factor of the U.S.A.'s 2000s housing boom was financial innovations in the mortgage market accompanied by loose lending conditions and government policies to promote home-ownership.
-As a result, many banks were very keen to lend mortgages, including to people with bad credit history, which pushed up the demand, and thus prices; See our Mortgage Amortization Calculator to learn more about mortgages.
+- Mortgage availability: The main driving factor of the U.S.A.'s 2000s housing boom was financial innovations in the mortgage market accompanied by loose lending conditions and government policies to promote home ownership.
+As a result, many banks were very keen to lend mortgages, including to people with bad credit histories, which pushed up the demand and thus prices; See our Mortgage Amortization Calculator to learn more about mortgages.

-- Housing supply: A shortage of housing supply increases prices.
+- Housing supply: A shortage in housing supply increases prices.
 Excess supply causes prices to fall;

 - Geographical factors: Probably the least surprising factor: the price of your home strongly depends on its location.
 The same house in a different region or city could significantly affect its value.

-So, what is a value of my home?
-You can follow the article to the next section where we explain one of the method of evaluating home prices, or simply use the home value calculator.
+So, what is the value of my home?
+You can follow the article to the next section, where we explain one of the methods of evaluating home prices or simply use the home value calculator.